Mouse Events

 View Answer:

-Interview Response: The event order of a mouse left-click is mousedown, mouseup, and then click to complete the left-click with the mouse.
+Interview Response: The event order for a mouse left-click in the browser is: 'mousedown', 'mouseup', and then 'click'.
+If the click was on a link or button, it would then trigger the 'submit' or 'navigate' event.
 The left button is considered the primary button that returns the event.button equaling zero.

 If a user is on a MAC, what is the event property key for their OS?